 By default, Devise shows whether the email address exists or not, so there’s nothing to do here.

 Showing whether an email address exists on login and forgot password forms isn’t a security risk if you have a registration form showing the exact same thing.
 However, you might have an invitation-based system and no registration form.
 In that case, you’re not exposing the user’s email, so the same security assumption doesn’t imply.

-These are obviously three easy wins, if you've got any similar ones up your sleeve, feel free to share your comments below.
+These are three easy wins.
+If you’ve got any similar ones up your sleeve, feel free to share your comments below.